Ken Wheeler chats with Kent about saying yes to challenging opportunities and using them as a chance to rapidly grow.

 Ken Wheeler: [crosstalk 00:18:34] That they don't have anything bad to say about it.

 Kent C. Dodds: Yeah.
 So the maintainers that are, watching your talk they're still rooting for you to do a good job.
 They want you to create a resource that they can hand to somebody else too.

 Ken Wheeler: So the other thing is the creative stuff, right?
 Which is different.
 When people do creative things a lot of the time that's an expression of themselves or it's something special to them.
 So putting that out there and having that available for criticism is also frightening.
 Whether it's like music,

 Kent C. Dodds: Mm-hmm (affirmative).

-Ken Wheeler: art or something like that, it's a completely different
+Ken Wheeler: art or something like that, it's a completely different thing.